An In-depth Interview with Mike Keenan, TAL Global’s Managing Director, Retail Loss Prevention.

 Q: How about online shopping?
 Can we offer anything to these businesses?

 A: Definitely.
-Even though it seems that the main challenges of online retailers are in the areas of IT Security and credit card control strategies, online retailers all have distribution centers where they handle products which certainly require a robust Retail LP program to protect, plus they all have employees which they want to keep safe.
+Even though it seems that the main challenges of online retailers are in the areas of IT Security and credit card control strategies, as well as visibility challenges against other online competition (in which they can employ the services of agencies like Victorious in order to gain more online visibility and traffic) Online retailers all have distribution centers where they handle products which certainly require a robust Retail LP program to protect, plus they all have employees which they want to keep safe.

 Click HERE to download a PDF copy of this interview